-It committed to plant a new campus, to build the Carey Centre, and to investigate the viability of reproducing itself over and over again.
-In tangible terms this has led to the purchase of 20 hectares of land in Forrestdale where the Carey Forrestdale venture is just beginning with a new church, college, childcare centre and in due course, a community centre.
+This has included establishing a new campus, building the Carey Centre, and to investigate the viability of reproducing itself over and over again.
+In tangible terms, this has led to the purchase of 20 hectares of land in Forrestdale where the Carey Forrestdale venture has begun with a new church, college, and in due course, a childcare centre and community centre.

 Back on the Harrisdale campus the imposing Carey Centre has been built, opening doors to multiple new opportunities to relevantly and helpfully engage with the Harrisdale community.

 With the birth of the Forrestdale campus we are forever changed.
 We move from Carey the campus to Carey the movement, and are committed to developing the capacity to reproduce other campuses.
 God has taken us on a breathtaking ride.
 And now it is time to dream again.
 Where will Carey be in 2020?